Research – Java Mentorship Program

 Almost all participants in the research study had some form of cognitive impairment and close to half had moderate to severe cognitive impairment.
 Observations of six individuals with indicators of severe cognitive impairment revealed that they were comfortable in the groups even though their communication skills were limited.
 They were able to respond to concrete questions, engage with the music and remain attentive to the sharing as it went around the group.
 There were observed signs of empathy from the more able residents toward those with impairment and this appeared to contribute to the positive engagement of all participants.

-Since the completion of the study in 2010, the Java Music Club program has been implemented across Canada and in the US in over 900 organizations.
-These include long term care homes (including memory care), adult day centers, assisted living and retirement centers, affordable housing, independent living and hospitals.
+Since the completion of the study in 2010, the Java Music Club program has been implemented across Canada and in the US in over 1000 organizations.
+These include long term care homes (including memory care), adult day centres, assisted living and retirement centres, affordable housing, independent living and hospitals.

 (2014) Schlegel-University of Waterloo Research Institute for Aging—Ontario, Canada